 These are the situations we find when we get called into a company to rescue a stalled cloud migration.

 In software development, as in real world geopolitics, the worst problems happen when cultures clash.

 Can you do DevOps in a Waterfall organisation?
 Sure.
-On the Dev side you can apply Cloud Native practices to optimize and accelerate your development process.
-Meanwhile on the Ops side (remember our platform team?) you can automate deployment to make your provisioning and infrastructure faster and more efficient than ever before.
+On the Dev side, you can apply Cloud Native practices to optimise and accelerate your development process.
+Meanwhile, on the Ops side (remember our platform team?) you can automate deployment to make your provisioning and infrastructure faster and more efficient than ever before.
 This is all great . . . except for the fact that your beautiful containerised microservices and their state-of-the-art platform won’t actually get in front of users until the next release cycle is completed, many months from now.
-Yes, you are doing CN right -- from inside Waterfall.
+Yes, you are doing Cloud Native right—from inside Waterfall.
 All that speed and efficiency?
 Simply wasted.

-(You are also failing to capitalize upon the abundant CN open source ecosystem of tools.
+(You are also failing to capitalise upon the abundant Cloud Native open source ecosystem of tools.
 One powerful advantage of Cloud Native is that we externalise development costs to the community.
 If you don’t update your stack, or try to update only one isolated component, you lose this advantage).

-The culture clash conundrum works backwards, too: you can’t have otherwise full-on Cloud Native culture but not have Microservices -- if it takes you 6 months to deliver, you can’t be truly distributed.
-There is nothing to be gained in simply recreating a monolith on the cloud -- yet companies do it all the time.
+The culture clash conundrum works backwards, too: You can’t have otherwise full-on Cloud Native culture but not have microservices.
+If it takes you six months to deliver, you can’t be truly distributed.
+There is nothing to be gained in simply recreating a monolith on the cloud—yet companies do it all the time.